m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 In a reflection attack, the attackers use a set of reflectors to initiate an attack on the victim.
 A reflector is any server that sends a response to a request.
 For example, any web server or a DNS server would return a SYN ACK in response to a SYN packet as part of TCP handshake.
 Other examples include query responses sent by a server or Host Unreachable responses to a particular IP.

 Here, the master directs the slaves to send spoofed requests to a very large number of reflectors, usually in the range of 1 million.
-The slaves set the source address of the packets to the victim’s IP address, thereby redirecting the response of the reflectors to the victim.
+The slaves set the source address of the packets to the victim's IP address, thereby redirecting the response of the reflectors to the victim.
 Thus, the victim receives responses from millions of reflectors resulting in exhaustion of its bandwidth.
 In addition, the resources of the victim is wasted in processing these responses, making it unable to respond to legitimate requests.
 This forms the basis of a reflection attack.
-Let’s consider the below figure.
+Let's consider the below figure.

 ![](https://assets.omscs.io/notes/0209.png)